carpentries-incubator/ml4bio-workshop/pre-survey.md

 1. How would you like to split your research effort in the future?
 (1-5)
   - 1: 100% bench work, no computation
   - 5: 100% computation, no bench work
+1. How comfortable would you be training classifiers for a research project?
+(1-3)
 1. Do you have experience with the command line interface on your computer?
 (Yes/No)
 1. Have you taken a calculus course?
 (Yes/No)
 1. Have you taken a probability and statistics course?
 (Yes/No)